 For most people engaged in new technologies or gaming, augmented and virtual reality (AR and VR) are still some kind of novelty to play with or use to attract attention.
 However, due to the growing complexity of services, cooperation challenges for employees and the limited availability of well-qualified staff, AR is mentioned by experts as one of the key future solutions for today’s problems.
 This is especially true for field service management, where workforces are physically spread out and communication must be effective even over long distances.

 Capabilities of Different Approaches to Artificial Reality

-Taking into considerations our observation that around 10% of all tasks require additional support from more advanced experts (of whom there is a very limited number), we decided to invest in technologies utilizing different forms of artificial reality.
+Taking into consideration our observation that around 10% of all tasks require additional support from more advanced experts (of whom there is a very limited number), we decided to invest in technologies utilizing different forms of artificial reality.
 However, before we started our journey, we analyzed the current technological capabilities of artificial reality.

 We discovered that these can be divided into three types:

 - Augmented reality (AR) – where virtual elements are generated and overlaid on real objects or the physical environment around the user.
 Functionality of this element can be strictly informative, and interaction can be very limited (for example, read only information).
 The devices required are simpler than for other scenarios.
-Usability includes navigation/routing and context support, for example during shopping or object identification.
+Usability includes navigation/ routing and context support, for example during shopping or object identification.

 - Virtual reality (VR) – a more advanced approach is to generate a virtual environment in which the user can operate and interact with objects.
 This requires much more computing power and more advanced devices.
 Use cases cover simulations, games or training sessions.